datagrok-ai/public/help/develop/how-to/build-an-app.md

 this application you'd also find some useful techniques one needs sooner or later in many applications, such as modifying the app's URI or hiding the side panels of the Datagrok's main UI.

+## Structuring code

+# Application Development

-With that being said, there is pretty much anything you can further do inside the application, leveraging a full scale of platform capabilities.
-However, there are certain things of utmost interest in almost any
+With the above being said, there is pretty much anything you can further do inside the application, leveraging a full scale of platform capabilities.
+However, there are certain aspects of utmost interest in almost any
 application:

 * accessing and persisting data